 First of all, the unit needs to be the right size for your property.
 There can be no compromise on this.
 It may be tempting to install a pricier, more efficient unit and save on costs by downsizing: for instance, installing a top-of-the-range unit designed for a three-bedroom house in your four-bedroom new build.
 However, this decision would cost more than efficiency.
 The unit would struggle and may even become noisy.
-Indeed, you should choose a unit which can ventilate your property at less than 70% efficiency.
+Indeed, you should choose a unit which can ventilate your property at less than 80% maximum capacity.
 Your unit should not be working at 100% all the time.

 Choosing the right venting system is also crucial.
 The important factors are noise transfer, airtightness and diameter.
 Venting should be the right size for your unit.

 Mechanical Ventilation with Heat Recovery (MVHR) is a key ventilation method (previously under system 4 - pre June 2022) Approved Document F. MVHR systems are required to provide at all times the minimum whole building ventilation rate.
 This can be calculated by determining the whole building ventilation supply rate and the whole building extract rate.
 Approved Document F provides required airflow rates for MVHR systems.